 We believe that ensuring the access of every child to the essential services and support they need from conception until they start school, is the best way of securing their wellbeing and learning success, and a prosperous future for our country

 Children are meant to thrive, not just survive.

 A good start in life for every child

 Building tomorrow, today by facilitating better child outcomes for children in vulnerable communities through effective early intervention programmes.

-There are major challenges facing Early Childhood Development (ECD) in South Africa.
-The more significant of these is the lack of access to quality early learning programmes with gaps in infrastructure, practitioner training and qualification, nutrition, health services, ECD programming, Institutional capacity and funding.
-ECD centres remain the dominant form of provision and the system is blind to the majority of children who are outside of it.
+There are major challenges facing early childhood development (ECD) in South Africa.
+The more significant of these is the lack of access to quality early learning programmes with gaps in infrastructure, practitioner training and qualification, nutrition, health services, ECD programming, institutional capacity and funding.
+ECD Centres remain the dominant form of provision and the system is blind to the majority of vulnerable children who are outside of it.

-Our programmes promote nutrition, health, safety and hygiene, supportive parenting and cognitive stimulation in the home for those who do not have access to, or can't afford to attend an ECD Centre.
+Our Programmes promote nutrition, health, safety and hygiene, supportive parenting and cognitive stimulation for caregivers and children age 0-6 who do not have access to, or can't afford to attend an ECD Centre.

-Training, mentoring, materials development and studies guide our work, and is shaped by ongoing monitoring and evaluation of not only the progress and development of the model but its impact on the holistic development of the child.
+Training, mentoring and materials development guide our work, while being shaped by ongoing monitoring and evaluation of not only the progress and development of the model, but its impact on the holistic development of the child.